 Alongside this you will develop a range of working strategies, methods and materials, learning how to apply these to production.
 You will also discover, and respond to, the influence of audiences, clients, markets and other participants in relation to visual communication practice.

-Students on the Film and Animation course have enhanced their learning through internships and work on live projects, such as working on RTS award-nominated films for local companies like Second Home Studios and Yanimation Studios, working on films for the Brit Awards, interning at Raindance Film Festival in London and many others.
-We encourage you throughout your study to see yourselves as part of the creative industries taking on increasingly responsible roles and building up your CV so you have a head start in the job market.
+Students on the Film and Animation course have enhanced their learning through internships and work on live projects, such as working on RTS award-nominated films for local companies like Second Home Studios and Yanimation Studios.
+They have also worked on films for the Brit Awards, interned at Raindance Film Festival in London and many others.
+Throughout your study we encourage you to see yourselves as part of the creative industries, taking on increasingly responsible roles and building up your CV so you have a head start in the job market.

 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.